Best Google Charts Alternatives (2026)

 The five evaluation criteria above score tools on post-publish behavior, but each reader arrives at this comparison with a different breaking point.
 Which dimension drove the search for you?

-Three of the four options describe maintenance failures rather than creation gaps.
+Three of the four options describe maintenance failures; only one is a creation gap.
 The comparison table below is scored accordingly.

 The 5 Best Google Charts Alternatives